 Then when cloud infrastructures appeared with servers changing their IP addresses on each reboot, people started to use DNS to provision their farms, and orchestrators allowed hosting providers’ customers to add/remove servers each and every second.
 The old, robust model didn’t hold anymore because it required a reload to apply each change, and users were feeling bothered with having several old processes finishing their job while the new ones were serving the new config, and it cannot do everything well if you do that every second.

 We had to work hard on allowing users to perform dynamic changes.
 But in this fast-moving world, it was not easy to both tries to design a reliable long-term solution and please users who were insisting at the same time that they have something quick and dirty to start with.
 It took time, but now we’re there after changing a huge amount of the internal architecture without the end-users noticing since even configs from 15 years ago continue to load fine.

 You can reconfigure your servers on the fly, add/remove them, enable/disable SSL and even change mutual auth certificates, etc. There’s always more stuff that users ask us to do and we’re still working on pleasing them, but we also know that the internal architecture continues to adapt to evolving end-user demands and that being increasingly dynamic makes us increasingly responsive to new trends.

 If you had a time machine, would you travel to the past and try to convince yourself to do anything differently?

 Twenty years ago the choices were complicated.
 I spent two weekends studying possibilities among about 100 licenses or so.
 Nowadays, I’m convinced that GPL doesn’t bring anything to the project anymore.
-It certainly used to during the first 10 years where the project could have been discretely packaged into appliances by unscrupulous vendors trying to directly compete with those doing their job for free.
+It certainly used to be during the first 10 years when the project could have been discretely packaged into appliances by unscrupulous vendors trying to directly compete with those doing their job for free.
 But now, almost no new appliances are created, and the code is already used in hosted platforms if it’s needed.